jnordberg/wintersmith/readme.md

 By default only `.jade` templates are loaded, but you can easily add template plugins to use a template engine of your choosing.

-Check the `examples/` directory for some inspiration on how to use wintersmith to build different kind of websites.
+Check the `examples/` directory for some inspiration on how you can use wintersmith or the [showcase](https://github.com/jnordberg/wintersmith/wiki/Showcase) to see what others are doing.

 ## Config